-Whether you are just starting, or you have been doing podcasting for many years, you need some sweet headphones.
+Whether you are just starting, or you have been doing podcasting for many years, you need some of the best podcast headphones.

-I know some of you are wondering why should you wear headphones when podcasting.
+I know some of you are wondering why should you wear the best headphones when podcasting.
 If you are one of those people, read on!

-The first question you should ask yourself when choosing the perfect headphones for your podcast is – wireless or wired?
-If you are currently looking to buy a new pair of headphones, it is important to know what separates wireless and wired headphones.
+The first question you should ask yourself when choosing the perfect podcast headphones is – wireless or wired?
+If you are currently looking to buy a new pair of headphones, it is important to know what separates wireless and wired podcast headphones.

 The model that would be ideal for you comes down to your needs, style, and your streaming preferences.